 A few of the comments from members include:

 - All vendor inquiries are by email.
 When we implemented Helpdesk there was no phone support built.
-We also use a vendor portal where vendors can see invoice and payment status, but there is no interaction.
+We also use a vendor portal where vendors can see invoices and payment status, but there is no interaction.
 We are trying to drive vendors to this portal for basic self-service questions.

-- Queries from vendors are addressed to those who have direct interface with the vendors, not to the back office.
+- Queries from vendors are addressed to those who have a direct interface with the vendors, not to the back office.
 Hence, we receive mostly all inquiries after escalation via e-mail.

 - We receive inquiries from our Suppliers via email or a portal (webform) that generates a ticket.